rardan97/spring-boot-crud-user-thymeleaf/readme.md

 https://github.com/rardan97/spring-boot-crud-user-thymeleaf.git
 ```

-2. add new database mysql with name "db_spring_user"
+2. create a new database mysql with name "db_spring_user"

 3. open project with intellij IDEA then edit config database in application.properties change database name, username and password match your config db